Mário Sauer

-Mário Sauer (born 15 May 2004) is a Slovak professional footballer who plays as a midfielder for French club Toulouse.
+Mário Sauer (born 15 May 2004) is a Slovak professional footballer who plays as a midfielder for club 1.
+FC Kaiserslautern, on loan from French club Toulouse, and the Slovakia national team.

 Club career

 MŠK Žilina

 Sauer made his Fortuna Liga debut for Žilina against Spartak Trnava on 16 May 2021.
 He came on in the second half replacing Vahan Bichakhchyan.

 Toulouse

 On 22 May 2025, Sauer signed with Toulouse in France.

+On 26 August 2026, Sauer was loaned by 1.
+FC Kaiserslautern in German 2.
+Bundesliga.

 International career

 Sauer played for the Slovakia U-19 side alongside his younger brother, Leo Sauer.
 Both were selected for the Slovakia U-20 side to compete at the 2023 FIFA U-20 World Cup.